 - Commercial awareness

 Many employers use interns to test out a new role and frequently offer graduate roles to interns.

 Case studies of successful internships are available on our website.

 Working around academic requirements

 We provide full time 2-3 month summer internship opportunities from July to September.
-These are normally advertised and recruited during April and May of each year.
+These are normally advertised and recruited between February and May each year.